 4594 E. 20th St.

-The new Soaring Heights Elementary also replaces one of the destroyed elementary schools and will serve students from Duquesne and Duenweg, Missouri.
+The new Soaring Heights Elementary replaces one of the destroyed elementary schools and serves students from Duquesne and Duenweg, Missouri.
 Duquesne and Duenweg students were combined into one school after the disaster to provide a temporary space for former Emerson students whose school was destroyed.
 Soaring Heights Elementary is connected to East Middle School.
 The two buildings share an auditorium and kitchen but have separate entrances for students, staff, and parents.

 East Middle School